judealatawi/API/README.md

 1- Create:  Create a new comment.

-2- Read: Retrieve all comments and assosiated photo or retrieve a specific comment by ID.
+2- Read: Retrieve all comments and associated photo or retrieve a specific comment by ID.

 3- Update: Update an existing comment.